 23. I am worried my family will contest my will.
 What can I do to prevent this?

-First and foremost, the number one thing necessary to prevent your family contesting your will is to ensure that it is executed with all required formalities.
-It can also be helpful to explain why you make certain decisions so your beneficiaries can understand why you chose this disposition, either in person before you pass or in your will.
+First and foremost, the number one thing necessary to prevent your family from contesting your will is to ensure that it is executed with all required formalities.
+It can also be helpful to explain why you make certain decisions, so that your beneficiaries can understand why you chose this disposition, either in person before you pass or in your will.
 You can also create a living trust, which also avoids probate of the assets.

 24. I am not wealthy; why do I need an estate plan?

 25. What if I create an estate plan and then I move out of Florida?
 Will my documents be valid?

 27. What happens if my family and I die in a common disaster?

 If you and your family pass away in the same disaster, the outcome will depend on many factors, including whether or not you have a will and, if you do have a will, what it says—if anything—about simultaneous death.
 If this is something you’re concerned about, you should discuss it with an attorney, to ensure that you put a plan into place that will reflect your wishes in this scenario.

 28. How can I ensure that my child from my first marriage will not be left out of an inheritance?